pulumi/docs/content/tutorials/pulumi-deployments-click-to-deploy/index.md

 meta_image: meta.png
 weight: 50
 summary: |
-    In this tutorial, you_ll learn how to create, deploy, and manage cloud infrastructure using Pulumi Deployments with click-to-deploy.
+    In this tutorial, you'll learn how to create, deploy, and manage cloud infrastructure using Pulumi Deployments with click-to-deploy.
 You'll start by using the New Project Wizard to set up and launch infrastructure from your browser, selecting a template to get started quickly.
-Additionally, you'll configure the Pulumi GitHub App to support additional deployment triggers, including push-to-deploy. you'll_learn:
+Additionally, you'll configure the Pulumi GitHub App to support additional deployment triggers, including push-to-deploy.
+youll_learn:
   - How to use the New Project Wizard to create and deploy a Pulumi project from your browser
   - How to install and configure the Pulumi GitHub App
   - How to trigger and manage deployments directly from the Pulumi Cloud console using click-to-deploy